willow-ahrens/Hyperspecialize.jl/README.md

 # Getting Started

-This library provides several functions for managing the defintions that need to be replicated and the types they are replicated over.
+This library provides several functions for managing the defintions to replicate and the types they are replicated over.

 ## Type Tags

+Definitions are provided on Type Tags.

 ## Concretization